dart-lang/language/working/augmentations/feature-specification.md

 It's a **compile-time error** if:

-*   The signature of the augmenting constructor does not [match][signature matching] the signature of the augmented constructor.
+*   The signature of the augmenting constructor does not [match][signature matching] the signature of the corresponding introductory constructor.

 *   More than one declaration in the augmentation chain specifies a default value for the same optional parameter.
 This is an error even in the